 I couldn’t see her face through her mask.
 “No problem… well good night.”
 She said before turning around to walk to her own tent.

 The next morning Breccan was less enthusiastic than usual.
 I wasn’t quite sure why, but I was surely in a happier mood.
-The dried meat Kiko brought me last night sure hit the spot.
+The dried meat Kiko brought me sure hit the spot.
 I kept daydreaming about eating it over and over, making myself nearly drool from the thought.

-We were walking in a line and Rei was behind me today, and out of nowhere she came up beside me all giggly.
+We were walking in a line and Rei was behind me, and out of nowhere she came up beside me all giggly.

 “How was your meat last night?” she asked.